Tan-JunWei/CTF-Writeups/content/PicoCTF/Forensics/WPA-ing Out.md

 ### Downloaded file
 ![[PicoCTF WPA-ing Out 2.png]]

 We first begin by downloading the `wpa-ing_out.pcap` file.
-I proceeded to open it in [[Wireshark]], and observed that this file contains 23523 packets from an internal network.
+I proceeded to open it in Wireshark, and observed that this file contains 23523 packets from an internal network.

 ### Cracking the password
 To crack the password of password of a wireless network like this by using a common password list, we can run this command: